dresende/node-orm-old/README.md

 ## About

-Node-ORM is a NodeJS module for multiple databases using Object-Relational Mapping.
+Node-ORM is a NodeJS module for multiple databases using Object-Relational Mapping with some cool features like validators and hooks.

 ## Installing